 - 1. Project title and GLFT Proposal ID Number.
 All proposals submitted to the GLFT are assigned an identification number, which is available to Principal Investigators (PIs) invited to submit full proposals on your "dashboard" page of the website, www.glft.org.
 Be sure to include your proposal ID number on all documents submitted to the GLFT.
 If you do not know your proposal ID number, contact GLFT staff. - 2.
 Problem Statement.
-Explain in quantitative and qualitative terms the importance of the problem relative to Great Lakes fisheries.
-Describe the problem affecting Great Lakes fisheries recruitment and/or health and the ability of fisheries managers to resolve it.
+Explain in quantitative and/or qualitative terms the importance of the problem relative to Great Lakes fisheries.
 The problem statement (or needs assessment) is a key element of the proposal.
 An applicant may include data that support the problem statement.
 The information provided should be both factual and directly related to the problem addressed by the proposal. - 3.
-Hypothesis to be Tested.
-Describe the basis for the proposed research and assumptions that will be tested.
+Hypothesis to be Tested or Theoretical Basis for the Project.
+Describe the basis for the proposed project and assumptions that will be tested.
 For basic research projects, provide documentation of a clear consensus that such efforts are essential to address a critical issue facing fishery managers.
 (The GLFT defines basic research as work of an exploratory nature conducted in order to acquire knowledge of the underlying foundations of phenomena and observable facts without any obvious practical application in view.)
-For projects that focus on synthesis and dissemination of research rather than testing a hypothesis, describe the intended goal of the project.
+For projects that focus on synthesis and dissemination of research or community engagement rather than testing a hypothesis, describe the intended goal of the project.